Operating Motor Vehicle Abroad

 - Obtain comprehensive insurance coverage (collision and liability insurance).

-Note that students are prohibited from driving on Faculty-Led trips; faculty or organizers should arrange transportation with approved vendors.
+Additionally, students are prohibited from driving on faculty-led trips.
+Faculty or trip organizers must arrange transportation through approved vendors.

-Please note that the Cornell strictly prohibits students from renting, or operating commercial vehicles such as trucks, motorcycles, mopeds, motor scooters, or off-road vehicles of any kind while abroad for university-related travel.
+Please note that Cornell strictly prohibits students from renting or operating commercial vehicles such as trucks, motorcycles, mopeds, motor scooters, or off-road vehicles of any kind while abroad for Cornell-related travel.

 For additional guidance on driving abroad, please refer to the U.S. Department of State’s resources on Driving and Road Safety Abroad.